Michael Shellenberger: Politics

-Shellenberger claims to have worked with left-wing groups in the San Francisco Bay Area in the 1990s but has since renounced the Democratic Party.
-On Twitter, he frequently criticizes "wokeism" and critical race theory.
+Shellenberger worked with left-wing groups in the San Francisco Bay Area in the 1990s and in 2021 changed his party registration from Democrat to Independent.
+He has written widely on the environment, homelessness, and other progressive issues.
 A self-described ecomodernist, Shellenberger believes that economic growth can continue without negative environmental impacts through technological research and development, usually through a combination of nuclear power and urbanization.
-Multiple media publications, including NPR and Politico, credited Shellenberger with having played a significant role in preventing the closure of Diablo Canyon nuclear generating station.
+Shellenberger advocated against the closure of Diablo Canyon nuclear generating station, which was eventually not closed.

-He was the keynote speaker for Genspect's 2022 conference in Denver.
-In 2024, Environmental Progress published "The WPATH Files", a leaked collection of internal discussions among people who maintain the medical standards of transgender health care.
-It was widely covered, including by the Economist.
-The documents revealed discussion over whether very young people could reasonably consent to gender affirming care.
-Critics accused Shellenberger of working with Genspect to release out of context and biased information about transgender people.